AlonsoLP/Arduino-L298N-Library/README.md

 ##An object-oriented class library to control L298N in Arduino

-When I received a L298N Dual H-Bridge I started using Yohendry library.
-It worked fine from the beginning.
-But there are some lacks like no brake, no direction correction, no turn ratio...
-The L298N library fixes these lacks and adds new features.
+When I received a L298N Dual H-Bridge I started using Yohendry library and it worked fine from the beginning.
+But there are some lacks like no brake, no direction correction, no backward driving, no turn ratio...
+The L298N library fixes these lacks.

-#####Based on Yohendry Hurtado L298N library: https://github.com/yohendry/arduino_L298N

 ### What is a L298N Module?
 Double H driver module uses ST L298N dual full-bridge driver.